fayaz55/Projects/README.md

 # Projects

-This Repository contains all the recent projects and coursework that I have completed recently.
+This repository contains all the projects and coursework that I have completed recently.
 Click on each folder for a detailed description of each project.

 ## Table of Contents